 One’s innermost concept of self as male or female or both or neither.
 Gender is a spectrum.
 It is how individuals perceive themselves and what they call themselves.
 It is much like a person’s personality.
 One’s gender identity can be the same or different than the sex assigned, by the authorities, at birth.

-Gender or Gender Idenity: When it stands alone as just “gender” it refers to how one feels internally about themselves, much like their personality.
-Gender is the range of characteristics pertaining to, and differentiating between masculinity and femininity; but not limited just two.
+Gender or Gender Identity: When it stands alone as just “gender” it refers to how one feels internally about themselves, much like their personality.
+Gender is the range of characteristics pertaining to, and differentiating between masculinity and femininity, but not limited to just two.
 Gender is a social construct.
 Gender is not determined by the appearance of our external genitals, gonads, sex chromosomes, and sex hormones.

 Here are common Gender Identity terms in Alphabetical Order: